 A year ago I read an article on Food52 about an amazing food discovery – aquafaba.
 Aquafaba is bean water that comes from canned beans or home cooked beans.
 This is an ingredient that is unseemly and easy to ignore.
 I sometimes use it in hummus, but I mostly just pour it down the drain.
-Fortunately, some very clever and persistent people discovered that aquafaba has similar properties to egg whites and could be whipped into stiff peaks and make meringue.
-The discovery of aquafaba as an egg substitute has changed vegan baking, and general baking, forever.
+Fortunately, some very clever and persistent people discovered that aquafaba has similar properties to egg whites and could be whipped into stiff peaks and make aquafaba meringue.
+This amazing discovery for an egg substitute has changed vegan baking, and general baking, forever.

 Also The official aquafaba website.